More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 FAQ - Frequently Asked Questions

 A digital compass uses the magnetometer (magnetic field sensor) built into smartphones/tablets to measure Earth's magnetic field.
-The sensor detects the direction of the magnetic field and determines magnetic north.
-Our smoothing algorithm filters noise and smooths movement, creating a stable and accurate display.
+The browser exposes this through the DeviceOrientation API, which the OS fuses with the accelerometer and gyroscope to compute a heading relative to magnetic north.

-Magnetic North is where compass needles point - the location of the magnetic North Pole.
-True North is the direction to the geographic North Pole.
-The difference between these is called magnetic declination, which can range from 0-20° depending on location.
-Our tool displays both values.
+Magnetic north is where compass needles point — the magnetic North Pole.
+True north is the direction to the geographic North Pole.
+The difference is called magnetic declination, which can range from 0-20° by location.
+This tool reports the raw magnetic heading; it does not apply declination correction.

 Frequently Asked Questions